chellabisonia/chellabisonia/README.md

 I am Sonia, a passionate web developper from Paris.

 - 🔭 I’m currently studying at Ada Tech School in Paris.
 - 🌱 I’m currently learning ReactJS and React Native.
+In the long term, I would like to broaden my field of learning and contineously get out of my comfort zone.
-- 🤔 I’m looking for an internship as a Front-End developper
+- 🤔 I’m looking for an internship as a Front-End developper.
+I have to admit that the user experience appeals to me a lot.
+I like satisfy customers and above all I like to have a visual rendering that makes people want to see it.
 - 📫 How to reach me: Message me on LinkedIn <a href="https://www.linkedin.com/in/chellabisonia/">
 here</a>